About This Course

-H4 in Lab Science or Maths or Applied Maths
+H4 in either a Lab Science subject, Maths or Applied Maths or Computer Science*

 Applicants should apply directly to the Central Applications Office (CAO) and include a statement of interest and may be called for interview.
 Applicants are assessed on the basis of academic and/or professional background in a laboratory science-related discipline, evidenced by exam results and the statement of interest.

 Please see the International Education Office website.